netmex/sqrip-woocommerce/README.txt

 - certain status of the order are met (e.g. Cancelled);
 - x days after the creation have passed.

+p) Adjustable to your process
+sqrip is flexible enough to be adopted to your individual process.
+- Define your own order status for payments made ith sqrip;
+- Define the moment you expect the payment to arrive (prior to shippment or thereafter);
+- Define the status after payment has arrived.

 = Requirements =
 1. Besides a current WordPress and WooCommerce installation, an account on sqrip.ch is required.